Blue Springs Police Department: Vehicles and patrol districts

 The Blue Springs Missouri Police Department is divided into four patrol districts.
-Two officers are attempted to be assigned to every district.
+Two officers are attempted to be assigned to each district.

 Fallen officers

 Blue Springs has lost two officers in the line of duty.
 A city marshal by gunfire in 1923 and a Municipal Court Bailiff who suffered a fatal heart attack in court in 1972.

 On November 5, 1923, 63 year old Blue Springs City Marshal Alonzo Hertig responded to the Blue Springs Telephone Office early in the morning hours in response from a telephone operator requesting assistance after a man created a disturbance in the office and made advances toward the female operator.
 After Marshal Hertig's arrival a struggle ensured and Marshal Hertig sustained a gunshot wound to the stomach.
 Marshal Hertig, although mortally wounded was able to return fire on the twenty-six year-old suspect.
 Marshal Hertig and the suspect died at the scene.

 Marshal Hertig was born in Pennsylvania in 1860.
 His father was a French immigrant.
 He was educated in the law and served in the profession in Chicago before moving to Blue Springs where he farmed for 23 years.
 Following his retirement from farming he was appointed as Blue Springs City Marshal on September 1, 1923, serving for just two months prior to his death.
 He was survived by a niece of the home a brother.
 Service were held in the Blue Springs Methodist Church.